-The study demonstrates that government policy significantly influences public awareness and work effectiveness.
+The study demonstrates that government policy significantly influences both public awareness and work effectiveness.
 Increased implementation of government policies directly enhances public awareness and the efficiency of work processes.
-Leadership also plays a pivotal role, positively affecting public awareness and work effectiveness.
+Leadership also plays a pivotal role, with strong leadership positively affecting public awareness and work effectiveness.
 Furthermore, the findings show that work effectiveness directly contributes to higher public awareness, indicating that more efficient organizational operations result in a more informed public.
 Additionally, government policy and leadership indirectly boost public awareness through their impact on work effectiveness, highlighting the integral roles of robust policies and effective leadership in promoting an informed and engaged community.

 Based on the conclusions drawn, several recommendations are proposed.
 Government agencies, particularly those in the field of taxation, should actively involve the public in the decision-making process related to public policies.
 This involvement ensures that policies are well-informed and broadly accepted.
-Tax officials should optimize the use of available resources to achieve their objectives more effectively, enhancing their work effectiveness and subsequently increasing public awareness-moreover, the public needs to deepen their understanding of tax-related issues.
+Tax officials should optimize the use of available resources to achieve their objectives more effectively, which in turn enhances their work effectiveness and subsequently increases public awareness.
+Moreover, it is essential for the public to deepen their understanding of tax-related issues.
 A well-informed public is better equipped to recognize their rights and responsibilities as citizens.
 This collaborative effort between government entities, tax officials, and the public can lead to more effective governance and a more knowledgeable and engaged society.